Computer Surface Science Laboratory

 We proposed modifying the ReaxFF potential that eliminates the time-consuming charge equilibration, includes an expanded training set for condensed phases, and has a proper repulsive wall for energetic particle bombardment simulations.
-We have recently applied this approach to developing a fast force field for systems composed of carbon and hydrogen atoms .
+We have recently applied this approach to developing a fast force field for systems composed of carbon and hydrogen atoms and carbon, hydrogen and oxygen atoms .
 An example of research with a new potential is shown on the left.
 The influence of the incident angle on the efficiency of the emission of molecules from the β-carotene layers was investigated .
 In these studies, it was shown that the new potential allowed to speed up the calculations several times without losing their accuracy.
-Currently, we are working on extending this potential also to oxygen atoms.

 B.J.
 Garrison and Z. Postawa, a chapter in "ToF-SIMS - Surface Analysis by Mass Spectrometry - 2nd Edition (2013).